the-draupnir-project/draupnir-documentation/docs/contributing/vision.md

 are all grounded and with a unified effort from the ecosystem, would already have been achieved.

+The draupnir project brings this vision with a plan to allow Matrix to succeed in being a home for open communities.
+And we believe that the success of this project is essential to the success of Matrix[^no-plan].

 ## Draupnir as essential open community management infrastructure

 Draupnir is a community management service specifically designed for communities